1. How is Government advice around building safety changing?

 We worked with Freeholders to ensure any buildings we manage that are over 18 metres and might not meet the latest standards were registered for the fund (the deadline was 31st July 2020).

-We are now working through the next stage of the application, which sees us submitting development-specific information to allow Government to assess whether a development qualifies for financial support through the fund.
+We are now working through the next stage, which is the full application process.
+Registrants must be invited to submit a formal application from Government before proceeding to this stage, which will remain open until 30th June 2021.
+This stage involves additional development-specific information being submitted to allow Government to assess whether a development qualifies for financial support through the fund.

-The new Government Fund is intended to help cover remediation costs for non-ACM cladding on buildings over 18 metres high where works are needed to upgrade or replace complex external wall systems.
-However, it unfortunately won’t cover all costs incurred by fire safety measures – for example, so far support has not been extended to cover important interim safety measures like fire watches and alarm systems that are in place on some buildings until remediation can be completed.
+The Building Safety Fund is intended to help cover remediation costs for non-ACM cladding on buildings over 18 metres high where works are needed to upgrade or replace complex external wall systems.
+This fund does not cover other costs incurred by fire safety measures – for example, interim safety measures like fire watches and alarm systems that are in place on some buildings until remediation can be completed.
+Applications for such funding can now be made via the Government’s Waking Watch Relief Fund, which is explained below.